licheng5625/data-science-task/README.md

 ```
 ### results
 I use the main character Pierre as test.
 The best character to him is Mary Bolkonskaya and worst is Dolokhov.
 They will have some drama in other chapters following.
 The most frequent mentioned togather character is Prince Anatole.<br />
-From the figure you can see Dolokhov meet Pierre in a bar in chapter 9.
+From the figure you can see Dolokhov and Pierre have a not so pleasure experience in chapter 9.
+They meet in a bar and Dolokhov try to bet a Englishman .
 And they have no connecation after that.
 And sentiment score of Prince Anatole keeps changing in different chapters.<br />
 ![figure](https://github.com/licheng5625/data-science-task/blob/master/result.png) )

 ### limitations